Tools for Parents & Educators

-If you are living in the United Kingdom, under 18, and believe that an adult is acting inappropriately towards you on Facebook, please submit an online report to the Child Exploitation and Online Protection Centre (CEOP):
+If you're living in the United Kingdom, are under 18 and believe that an adult is acting inappropriately towards you on Facebook, please submit an online report to the Child Exploitation and Online Protection Centre (CEOP):

-(If you are a parent or other adult and concerned about a minor, you can also submit a report by clicking on the link above.)
+(If you're a parent or other adult and concerned about a minor, you can also submit a report by clicking on the link above.)

 Facebook doesn’t tolerate bullying.
 Period.
-It’s a violation of our Community Standards and the Facebook Terms.
-We remove bullying content when we become aware of it and may disable the Facebook account of anyone who bullies or attacks another.
+It’s a violation of the Facebook Community Standards and the Facebook Terms.
+We remove bullying content when we become aware of it, and may disable the Facebook account of anyone who bullies or attacks another.

 The best way to report bullying to us is by using our report links.

 For more information about how to deal with bullying, please review the following resources:

 - A Thin Line: MTV's A Thin Line campaign empowers kids to identify, respond to, and stop the spread of digital abuse in their own lives and among their peers.
 The campaign is built on the understanding that there's a "thin line" between what may begin as a harmless joke and something that could end up having a serious impact.

 - Beatbullying.org is a bullying prevention charity, working to empower people to understand, recognize, and say no to bullying, violence and harassment by giving them the tools to transform their lives and the lives of their peers.